Surgical removal of coccyx (coccygectomy)

 - Some will not operate unless corticosteroid injections have given some pain relief, even if it was only temporary.

 - Surgical procedure.
-Different surgeons use different techniques to go about removing the coccyx - here are some examples:
+Surgeons use similar techniques, with some variations - here are some examples:

-- An improved technic of coccygectomy by Gardner.
+- An improved technic of coccygectomy by Gardner, 1972.

-- Coccygectomy for instability of the coccyx by Doursounian, Maigne, Faure and Chatellier.
+- Coccygectomy for instability of the coccyx by Doursounian, Maigne, Faure and Chatellier, 2004.

 - A surgeon's report on one operation

 - One patient wrote to me that she asked the surgeon to give her the coccyx after the operation, but he said he couldn't because he burred it out rather than cutting as one piece.
 His reasoning was to cause less trauma to the area, thus it should heal faster.